Take Action Now

 Increase School Violence Prevention

 After the tragic school shooting in Parkland, Florida, bipartisan legislators from both sides of the aisle came together to prevent school shootings by passing the STOP School Violence Act.
 It supports and funds lifesaving violence prevention programs.
 Because of this law, students around the country have access to no-cost suicide prevention and violence prevention training.
+If STOP has helped your community, please share your story here.

 Every year, Sandy Hook Promise Action Fund asks Congress to continue funding this program.
 Without the STOP School Violence Act, more children are at risk.
 You can help make sure your elected officials support school safety.

-children died by gun fire in 2021.
+children died by gun fire.

-Marylanders died by suicide with a firearm in 2021.
+Marylanders died by suicide with a firearm.

 Mass Shooting in Maryland